garrandall/popular-music-data/tracks/i-ll-be-good-rene-angela.md

 There's no room to guess

 I'll be good
-Ooh, ooh, ooh
+Oh, oh ooh
 Better than before
 You know I'll love you more

 I'll be good
-Ooh, ooh, ooh
+Oh, oh ooh
-Mmm... ooh
+Mmm... oh

 I'll be good
 Better than before